spkingr/30-iOS-swift-projects-in-100-days/README.md

 * Use sleep method of `Thread` with `DispatchQueue` to simulate long-time-process

 **PS:** While I use `CocoaPods` in AppCode, even though the pod is installed but I cannot use it, everything ends with this error: *No such module 'MBProgressHUD'.* At last I fix this problem after searching on website:

 1. Open project (the .xcworkspace file) in XCode
 2. Open menu: Product - Scheme - Manage Schemes, only check the Pods item and click Close button
 3. Click menu: Product - Build
-4. Return to AppCode, and this time even thought the error is still here but the code assistant works fine, leave it, just build and run, it works!
+4. Return to AppCode, and this time even thought the error is still there but the code assistant works fine, leave it, just build and run, it works!

 That's all, why it happens?
 I got no idea.

 ***